-Adam Lee is a Scottish clarinettist and alumnus of the Royal Conservatoire of Scotland (RCS), where he graduated with a BMus Performance degree with Honours of the First Class.
+His musical journey began in Primary School with Rachel Considine before continuing his studies with Alison Waller RCS Junior Conservatoire.
+He chose to stay at the Royal Conservatoire of Scotland for his undergraduate studies, gaining a BMus Performance degree with Honours of the First Class upon graduation in July 2021.
 During his time at the RCS, Adam studied clarinet with John Cushing and Tim Orpen, bass clarinet with Heather Nicoll and E flat clarinet with Joe Pacewicz.

 Adam was awarded a Robertson Trust scholarship in recognition of his potential upon audition at the Royal Conservatoire of Scotland and enjoyed great success throughout his undergraduate degree.
 In February 2018, he was awarded a Yamaha Music Foundation of Europe Clarinet Scholarship, performing in a live final at the RNCM with performers from all UK Conservatoires.
 He was selected as a finalist in the 2019 RCS Concerto Competition and was due to appear in the final of the 2020 Dunbar Gerber Chamber Music Prize which was unable to take place due to the pandemic.
 He won the 2020 Governors Recital Prize for Woodwind at the RCS - the first time that the competition took place online.

 In June 2021, he was announced as the winner of both concerto prizes at the Royal Conservatoire of Scotland and will return to perform Nielsen's Clarinet Concerto Op.
 57 and Crusell's Clarinet Concerto No. 2 with the RCS Symphony Orchestra.

-Recent achievements include being awarded Distinction in the 2021 Tunbridge Wells International Music Competition, First Prize in the CASSGB Clarinet Soloist Competition, and being awarded The Principal’s Prize for All Round Excellence in the School of Music at RCS.
+Other recent achievements include being awarded Distinction in the 2021 Tunbridge Wells International Music Competition, First Prize in the CASSGB Clarinet Soloist Competition, and being awarded The Principal’s Prize for All Round Excellence in the School of Music at RCS.